 is the most simple shader we have, it is a self-illumination shader no light or shadow affects it.
 You can use this for emissive objects if you do not want reflection and shadows on them.

 - you can change its color, intensity, and opacity

 allows you to use a normal map.
 It is affected by lights and shadows.
 This shader requires dynamic lights to be able to see the objects they are applied to.

 It is our most commonly used shader.
 It uses PBR textures with lightmap for diffuse, and specular env map for specular highlights.

 This shade requires a lightmap plus specular env map, and/or Dynamic lights to be able to see the objects they are applied to.

-In general, we recommend to use PBR shaders to get the most realistic results possible.
+In general, we recommend using PBR shaders to get the most realistic results possible.